-Subject: Re: [ckrm-tech] [PATCH 00/10] Containers(V10): Generic Process

-Containers

-Posted by Paul Jackson on Thu, 07 Jun 2007 22:01:13 GMT

-View Forum Message <> Reply to Message

-- >> The set of people using exclusive cpusets is roughly some subset of - > > those running multiple, cpuset isolated, non-cooperating jobs on big - > > iron, usually with the aid of a batch scheduler.

-- > Unfortunately I would imagine these users to be very intereseted in - > providing checkpoint/restart/migrate functionality.

-Yup - such customers are very interested in checkpoint, restart, and migrate functionality.

-- > Surely if the admin wants to give cpus 5-6 exclusively to /cpusets/set0/set4 - > later, those cpus can just be taken away from set3?

-Yeah - that works, so far as I know (which isn't all that far ..')

-But both:

-- 1) that (using whatever cpus are still available) and - 2) my other idea, of not allowing any cloning of cpusets with exclusive siblings at all, looked a little ugly to me.

-For example, such customers as above would not appreciate having their checkpoint/restart/migrate fail in any case where there weren't spare non-exclusive cpus, which for users of the exclusive flag, is often the more common case.

-My rule of thumb when doing ugly stuff is to constrain it as best I can -- minimize what it allows.
-This led me to prefer (2) above over (1) above.

-Perhaps there's a better way to think of this ...
-When we clone like this for checkpoint/restart/migrate functionality, perhaps we are not really starting up a new, separate, competing job that should have its resources isolated and separated from the original.
+Subject: Re: [ckrm-tech] [PATCH 00/10] Containers(V10): Generic Process Containers Posted by serge on Fri, 08 Jun 2007 14:32:50 GMT View Forum Message <> Reply to Message Quoting Paul Jackson (pj@sgi.com): >>> The set of people using exclusive cpusets is roughly some subset of >>> those running multiple, cpuset isolated, non-cooperating jobs on big >> iron, usually with the aid of a batch scheduler. >> Unfortunately I would imagine these users to be very intereseted in > > providing checkpoint/restart/migrate functionality. > > Yup - such customers are very interested in checkpoint, restart, and > migrate functionality. > >> Surely if the admin wants to give cpus 5-6 exclusively to /cpusets/set0/set4 > > later, those cpus can just be taken away from set3? > Yeah - that works, so far as I know (which isn't all that far ..') > But both: > 1) that (using whatever cpus are still available) and > 2) my other idea, of not allowing any cloning of cpusets with exclusive siblings at all, > > looked a little ugly to me. > For example, such customers as above would not appreciate having their > checkpoint/restart/migrate fail in any case where there weren't spare > non-exclusive cpus, which for users of the exclusive flag, is often the > more common case. > My rule of thumb when doing ugly stuff is to constrain it as best > I can -- minimize what it allows.
+This led me to prefer (2) above > over (1) above. > Perhaps there's a better way to think of this ...
+When we clone > like this for checkpoint/restart/migrate functionality, perhaps > we are not really starting up a new, separate, competing job that > should have its resources isolated and separated from the original.
+Depends on whether the cpus are allocated to a customer or to a job.

+For the most part I would expect any job to be restart either on a different machine, or at a different time, but of course it doesn't have to be that way.

-Perhaps instead we are firing up a convenient alter-ego of the original job, which will be co-operatively using the same resources by default.
-If that's the normal case, then it seems wrong to force the clone onto disjoint CPUs, or fail for lack thereof.
+- > Perhaps instead we are firing up a convenient alter-ego of the - > original job, which will be co-operatively using the same resources - > by default.
+If that's the normal case, then it seems wrong to - > force the clone onto disjoint CPUs, or fail for lack thereof.

-So perhaps we should refine the meaning of 'exclusive', from:

-- no overlapping siblings

-to:

-- no overlapping siblings other than clones of ones self.
+- > So perhaps we should refine the meaning of 'exclusive', from: - > no overlapping siblings - > to: - > no overlapping siblings other than clones of ones self.